evansosenko/legacy.evansosenko.com/_posts/2014-08-12-github-pages-on-an-apex-domain-with-cloudflare.md

 This guide makes the following assumptions:

-- You will serve your user or organization site `username.github.io` from the custom domain `example.com`.
+- You will serve `example.com` from the project repository `username/example.com`.
 - You want `www.example.com` to redirect to `example.com`.
+- You will serve your user or organization repository `username/username.github.io` from the custom domain `io.example.com`.
-- You want any other project site without a custom domain to be served from `io.example.com`:
+- You will serve any other project site without a custom domain from `io.example.com`:
   `http://username.github.io/repository`
   is redirected to `http://io.example.com/repository`.

+1. Add a `CNAME` file with `io.example.com` to the `username/username.github.io` repository.
+   Optionally, redirect `io.example.com` to `example.com`
+   using JavaScript (see [razor-x.github.io/index.html]).

-1. Add a `CNAME` file with `example.com` to your user or organization repository.
+2. Add a `CNAME` file with `example.com` to the `username/example.com` repository.

-2. Setup CloudFlare with these DNS records:
+3. Setup CloudFlare with these DNS records:

 | Type  | Name        | Value              | CloudFlare Active |
 |-------|-------------|--------------------|-------------------|